shashanksi2009/PiFMStation/playlist/readme.md

-# Audio folder -- include all audio files
+# Default audio folder -- include all audio files

-Paste all audios in this folder .
+Paste all your songs here .

-Don't worry about format as PiFMStation support large range of audio extension support .
+Don't worry about format as PiFMStation support large range of audio extension .